 How does the daily budget work?

 You need to set a daily budget for each campaign for your ads to be displayed.
 The amount you enter is the average daily amount you are willing to spend over a calendar month.
 For example, if you set your daily budget at $100, you may receive up to $3,100 worth of clicks in that calendar month (assuming a full 31 day month).
 At the end of the month, the average daily value of your advertising spend will not exceed your desired daily spend.
 Keyword research is an important part of identifying the right ad campaigns.
-Do keyword research for free using SellerApp’s keyword tool
+Do keyword research for free using SellerApp’s amazon keyword tool

 How do I create ads for my products?